 It’s an exciting time for young people considering a career in law, as the routes into the profession expand.

-Applications are now open for our 2017 intake across our Leeds, Manchester, Liverpool, Halifax, London, Croydon and Evesham offices.
+Applications are now open for our 2018 intake across our Leeds, Manchester, Liverpool, Halifax, London and Evesham offices.

 At Plexus, we recognise that the traditional route into law via university is not for everyone.
-Since September 2012 we have recruited over 50 Legal Apprentices who have, or are, undertaking apprenticeships with us in our Leeds, Manchester, Halifax, Liverpool, Evesham, London and Croydon offices.
+Since September 2012 we have recruited over 50 Legal Apprentices who have, or are, undertaking apprenticeships withus in our Leeds, Manchester, Halifax, Liverpool and London offices.

 We are looking for enthusiastic individuals who want a career in law.

-Candidates should have a minimum of four GCSE’s (including Maths and English) at grade C or above.
-Subjects and grades at A-level are advantageous but not imperative as we place particular emphasis on:
+Candidates should have a minimum of four GCSE’s (including Maths & English) at Grade C or above.
+While we don’t have a minimum grade requirement at A-Level or equivalent, you must have this level qualifications.
+We prefer to place particular emphasis on:

 - Strong interpersonal and communication skills